Baths of Caracalla: Excavation and restoration

-In 1824, excavations at the baths were conducted by Count Egidio di Velo, whose findings included the mosaics showing athletes now at the Vatican Museums.
-Further work followed by Luigi Canina in the frigidarium (until the mid-19th century) and then by Battista Guidi (1860–7).
+In 1824, excavations at the baths were conducted by Count Egidio di Velo, whose findings included the mosaics now at the Vatican Museums.
+Further work followed by Luigi Canina in the frigidarium (until the mid-19th century) and then by Battista Guidi (1860–1867).

-From 1866 to 1869 restoration work in the central part of the complex revealed a torso of Hercules, porphyry columns and figure-adorned capitals.
-In 1870, the area became the property of the Italian government and Pietro Rosa conducted excavations in the eastern palaestra.
-In 1878–9, Giuseppe Fiorelli discovered mosaics in the caldarium and western palaestra.
+From 1866 to 1869, restoration work in the central part of the complex revealed a torso of Hercules, porphyry columns, and figure-adorned capitals.
+In 1870, the area became the property of the Italian government, and Pietro Rosa conducted excavations in the eastern palaestra.
+In 1878–79, Giuseppe Fiorelli discovered mosaics in the caldarium and western palaestra.

 From the early 20th century, excavations expanded into the outer areas of the complex and downward, revealing the subterranean passages, including a Mithraeum (see below).
 Systematic work on the galleries, started in the 18th and 19th centuries, resumed after 1901.
-On the eastern side more work was done in the late 1930s, when an opera stage was installed in the caldarium.
-Except for some sketches no documentation of these restorations survives.
+On the eastern side, more work was done in the late 1930s, when an opera stage was installed in the caldarium.
+Except for some sketches, no documentation of these restorations survives.

 Further restoration work took place in the 1980s, when thick vegetation and illegally built houses in the area were cleared away.
-The southern wall with its cisterns, the southwestern library and the octagonal hall known as the Temple of Jupiter were restored at that point.
-In 1998–9, the opera stage was dismantled and modern visitor facilities were added to the baths.
+The southern wall with its cisterns, the southwestern library, and the octagonal hall known as the Temple of Jupiter were restored at that point.
+In 1998–9, the opera stage was dismantled, and modern visitor facilities were added to the baths.
 They reopened to the public in 2001.

 The baths were the only archaeological site in Rome to be damaged by an earthquake near L'Aquila in 2009.
 They experienced minor damage in August 2016 from an earthquake in central Italy.